-ECONOMIC FORECAST
+ECONOMIC FORCAST

 As discussed above, the Township derives its operating revenue from a variety of other sources in addition to real estate taxes.
 These include Act 511 taxes such as a 1⁄2% levy on earned income of residents.
-A local services tax of \$47 per year is also assessed on individuals working in the community, many of whom do not live in the Township but take advantage of its services.
+A local services tax of \$47.00 per year is also assessed on individuals working in the community, many of whom do not live in the Township but take advantage of its services.
 The Township also receives revenue from a 1% transfer tax on real estate sales, fees for licenses and permits, interest on investments, rents, royalties, grants and charges for use of municipal services.

-It is anticipated that in 2017, earned income tax will remain stable.
+It is anticipated that in 2019, earned income tax will remain stable showing moderate growth.
 The Open Space Tax on earned income will remain suspended.
 Real estate transfer taxes will show growth due to new housing being developed.
 Several developments within the Township are underway and are selling very well.
-An over fifty-five community will continue to be developed in 2017.
+An over fifty-five community will continue to be developed in 2019 and is also selling very well.

-Tax rates for 2017 remain the same as 2016.
+Tax rates for 2019 remain the same as 2018.
 The tax rates are as follows:

-General Purposes 7.30 mills
+General purposes 7.30 mills

-Fire Protection 0.75
+Fire Protection 0.75 mills

-Park and Recreation 0.20
+Park and Recreation 0.20 mills

-Road Equipment Acquisition 0.50
+Road Equipment Acquisition 0.50 mills

-Total 8.75 mills

-For the homeowner with an average assessed value of \$36,000, the total real estate tax paid to the Township is \$315.
+For the homeowner with an assessed value of \$36,000, the total real estate tax paid to the Township is \$315.00.